17 Films With Heroic Female Characters to Watch With Kids

 Rated PG-13, recommended for ages 13 and older

-As in the award-winning book the film was based on, the character Starr Carter doesn’t have to exist in a fantasy realm to find her superpower.
-While the 16-year-old lives in the fictional Garden Heights, a predominantly black neighborhood, she confronts racial divides and systemic racism that exist in present-day America.
+As in the award-winning book, the film was based on the character Starr Carter, who doesn’t have to exist in a fantasy realm to find her superpower.
+While the 16-year-old lives in the fictional Garden Heights, a predominantly Black neighborhood, she confronts racial divides and systemic racism that exist in present-day America.
 Having to code-switch and live as two versions of herself, Starr grows to understand the power of her voice.
-It’s a political awakening that youths today can relate to — a coming-of-age story about developing a social conscience, creating change and, in Starr’s case, picking up a literal megaphone to make herself heard.
+Hers is a political awakening that youths today can relate to — a coming-of-age story about developing a social conscience, creating change and, in Starr’s case, picking up a literal megaphone to make herself heard.

 Movie: “The Hunger Games” (2014), character: Katniss Everdeen